shoui520/shoui520.github.io/docs/shouimethod.md

 ### FREQUENCY SORTING (EASY!)

 This sorts the order your mined cards are shown to you based on how common they are in Japanese.

+Why frequency sorting is good: because you will learn the most important words first in your deck.

 It's really easy, assuming you already have frequency information on your cards.
 (If you have `{frequency-harmonic-rank}` for FreqSort, you already have frequency on your cards)

 PREREQUISITES: